Welcome to Lea Gardens

 A Hidden Treasure!

 We had a wonderful afternoon at Lea Gardens.
-The rhododendrons are something to behold, and the food in the Tea Garden Café was delicious!
+The rhododendrons are something to behold, and the food in the Teashop was delicious!
 We couldn't believe that Lea Gardens had been on our doorstep all this time and we'd never visited before.

 We shall definitely be coming back soon.